 Home Schooling Pros and Cons List

 The number of parents who are opting to home school their children is growing at a very rapid rate.
-With millions of children now being educated at home, it is important to examine the advantages and the disadvantages that come with this particular approach.
+Homeschooling is a modern trend that allows kids to stay at home with their loved ones and become educated.
+According to the studies of 123helpme.org with millions of children now being educated at home, it is important to examine the advantages and the disadvantages that come with this particular approach.
 Valid points have been made by both the supporters and the detractors, so let’s take a moment to explore them further.

 List of Pros of Home Schooling

 Parents who are worried that their children are not learning enough about the proper subjects can tailor their child’s curriculum to meet their specific needs.
 They can also spend more time educating the child about topics that do not always come up in a public or private school’s teaching curriculum.

 2. Parents’ Schedules Open Up.

 Once they have been freed from the tyranny of the five day school week, parents often report feeling increased freedom in their own lives.
 Home schooling gives parents the flexibility to construct a schedule that works for the child and their own personal lifestyle.
 No more leaving work early because a child got sick at school or there was a half day due to a teacher’s conference.

 Many parents have become fed up with school systems that discourage children from expressing their religious beliefs.
 Now that prayer has been banned from schools across the country, more parents are turning to home schooling, so that they continue to instill their preferred religious beliefs without interference from outside sources.